Magicrafter13/NetDot/draft-spec.md

 These commands will be used for game instruction and status.

 ### game-ready
 In the lobby, this user is ready for the next game (wants to play).
 The server may choose to ignore this if it does not want this user to play.
 The server should update all users when it receives this command (if it accepts it) by also sending `game-ready` so that clients may update their UI to show who is and isn't ready.
+Clients should keep track of who is and isn't marked ready by the server when a game begins.

 `game-ready` (client)
 `game-ready <id: Int>` (server)